 - a) Only select PATOS = YES if it applies to the depth of the SSI that is being attributed to the procedure.
-Example: - If a patient has evidence of an intraabdominal infection documented intraoperatively at the time of surgery and then later returns with an organ/space SSI the PATOS field would be selected as a YES.
+Examples: - If a patient has documentation of an intraabdominal infection at time of surgery and then later returns with an organ/space SSI, PATOS = YES. - If a patient has documentation of an intraabdominal infection at time of surgery and then later returns with a superficial or deep incisional SSI, PATOS = NO.

-- If a patient has evidence of an intraabdominal infection documented intraoperatively at the time of surgery and then later returns with a superficial or deep incisional SSI the PATOS field would be selected as a NO. - b) Examples that indicate evidence of infection include but are not limited to: abscess, infection, purulence/pus, phlegmon, or "feculent peritonitis" documented in the operative report.
-An appendix that has ruptured will meet PATOS = YES, if the patient has a subsequent intraabdominal organ space SSI. - c) The following verbiage alone without specific mention of infection does not meet the PATOS definition: colon perforation, contamination, necrosis, gangrene, fecal spillage, nicked bowel during procedure, or a note of inflammation. - d) The use of the ending "itis" in an operative note/report of surgery does not automatically meet PATOS, as it may only reflect inflammation which is not infectious in nature (for example, diverticulitis, peritonitis, and appendicitis). - e) Identification of an organism alone using culture or non-culture based microbiologic testing method or on a pathology report from a surgical specimen does not = PATOS (specifically, a positive culture/path report without surgical documentation of infection is not PATOS = YES). - f) Wound class cannot be used for PATOS determination. - g) Trauma resulting in a contaminated case does not necessarily meet the PATOS requirement.
+- b) Examples that indicate evidence of infection include but are not limited to: abscess, infection, purulence/pus, phlegmon, or "feculent peritonitis".
+A ruptured/perforated appendix is evidence of infection at the organ/space level. - c) Examples of verbiage that is not considered evidence of infection include but are not limited to: colon perforation, contamination, necrosis, gangrene, fecal spillage, nicked bowel during procedure, murky fluid, or documentation of inflammation. - d) The use of the ending "itis" in an operative note/report of surgery does not automatically meet PATOS, as it may only reflect inflammation which is not infectious in nature (for example, diverticulitis, peritonitis, and appendicitis). - e) Pathology report findings and imaging test findings cannot be used for PATOS determination. - f) Identification of an organism using culture or non-culture based microbiologic testing method or on a pathology report from a surgical specimen cannot be used for PATOS determination. - g) Wound class cannot be used for PATOS determination. - h) Trauma resulting in a contaminated case does not necessarily meet the PATOS requirement.
 For example, a fresh gunshot wound to the abdomen may be a trauma with a high wound class but there would not be time for infection to develop.